FOREX-Dollar hits speed bumps as profit-takers scoop up gains

 By Ian Chua and Antoni Slodkowski

-The dollar stood at 83.47 yen, having retreated from an 11-month peak of 84.19 hit on Thursday.
+The dollar stood at 83.37 yen, having retreated from an 11-month peak of 84.19.
 Traders said some selling kicked in after the pair gained 1.2 percent this week and as it approached the 2011 high of 85.53.

 “People are taking profits after huge gains this week made as the last group of hedge funds and other investors went dollar long,” said Minori Uchida, a senior analyst at Bank of Tokyo Mitsubishi UFJ.